Evaluating statistical significance for massive black hole binary mergers with space-based gravitational wave detectors: Summary

-Our current algorithm struggles to achieve $5\sigma$ significance, unless given longer observation times or smaller time-shift intervals.
-The analysis is also based on the assumption that noise \ac{PSD} is given or at least uncorrelated.
-We plan to address these limitations in future work \cite{Li:2025eog}.
+It should be noted that no glitches have been incorporated into the data of this work.
+In future work, we will conduct further investigations into the impacts of glitches on the FAR and potential mitigation strategies.
+In addition, our current algorithm struggles to achieve $5\sigma$ significance unless given longer observation times or smaller time-shift intervals.
 Enhancement is feasible, and we hereby propose several potential approaches to resolve this issue.
 First, capitalizing on the unique properties of \ac{MBHB} signals, such as the \ac{SNR} accumulation patterns \cite{Chen:2024egt} and the mass-distance relationship, can further refine the filtering process.
 This approach eliminates potential false alarms and boosts the significance of candidates matching these features.
-Second, future multi-detector network will exponentially increase time-shift combinations via more observational channels, enabling a longer equivalent background data construction and lower \ac{FAP} limit.
+Second, the future multi-detector network will exponentially increase time-shift combinations through more observational channels, enabling a longer equivalent background data construction and a lower \ac{FAP} limit.
 Third, using a Poisson estimation method, we can extrapolate and estimate the significance of higher \ac{SNR} signals based on the existing significance-\ac{SNR} relationship.
+Moreover, once we have a clear understanding of the noise properties, we can use this knowledge to model and simulate the noise for significance evaluation.